iifl-logo

 SUB COMMITTEES OF THE BOARD

-The Board has an Audit Committee, Nomination and Remuneration Committee, Stakeholders Relationship Committee, Risk Management Committee and Rights Issue Committee.
-The composition and other details of these committees have been given in the Report on the Corporate Governance, which forms part of the Annual Report.
+The Board has an Audit Committee, Nomination and Remuneration Committee, Stakeholder s Relationship Committee and Risk Management Committee.
+The composition and other details of these committees have been given in the Report on the Corporate Governance pursuant to Schedule V read with Regulation 34 of the SEBI Listing Regulations, which forms part of the Annual Report.

 TRANSFER OF UNCLAIMED DIVIDEND TO INVESTOR EDUCATION AND PROTECTION FUND